promcon/website/content/speakers/ignacio_carretero.md

 ## Ignacio P. Carretero

-Ignacio is an SRE in ShuttleCloud, a small startup specialized in email and contacts migrations.
+Ignacio Carretero is a Sofware Engineer in ShuttleCloud, a small startup specialized in email and contacts migrations.